kunzeleric/random-inspiration-messages/README.md

 - HTML & CSS
 - JavaScript
-- Chat GPT (generating the messages)
+- Chat GPT (gave me the mock for the messages hehe)

 ## Aspects Practiced